Daniel-KM/Omeka-S-module-SearchSolr/README.md

 5. In Solr dashboard
     1. In the case the search doesn’t return any results, check the config of the core in the Solr Dashboard and see [this issue on omeka.org] to set and fill the default field.
+Or check if there is a field "`*`" in the schema that is ignored.

 The search form should appear.
 Type some text then submit the form to display the results as grid or as list.
 The page can be themed.